piotrmurach/finite_machine/README.md

 #### 2.7.1 `:auto_methods`

-By default all event names will be converted by **FiniteMachine** into method names.
+By default, all event names will be converted by **FiniteMachine** into method names.
 This also means that you won't be able to use event names such as `:fail` or `:trigger` as these are already defined on the machine instance.
 In situations when you wish to use any event name for your event names use `:auto_methods` keyword to disable automatic methods generation.
 For example, to define `:fail` event:

 ```ruby
 fm = FiniteMachine.new(auto_methods: false) do